stumash/Algorithm_Notes/greedy/mst/mst.md

             If n is not in Q
                 Add (e,n) to Q
             Else
-                If e's weight is less than n's edge's weight in Q Update n's edge in Q to e, and update n's position in Q
+                If e's weight is less than n's MST-edge weight in Q Update n's MST-edge in Q to e, and update n's position in Q by removing and readding it to Q Endif
-                Endif
             Endif
         Endfor